 - 50 g citric acid

-You can find the elderflower between May and July.
-My family swears by the fact that when you harvest the elderflower it makes a difference if the sun is shining directly on it.
-For the syrup, we only use the flowers that are directly exposed to sunlight during harvest.
+You can find the elderflowers between May and July.
+My family swears that harvesting elderflowers in direct sunlight makes a difference.
+For the syrup, we only use the flowers that are exposed to direct sunlight when harvested.

 What else do you need: